 Our final segment on improving the health of children and young people was led by Ann James and Dr Jo Williams from Bristol City Council.
 They presented on the importance of embedding an adversity and trauma-informed approach in health and social care services, and the positive impacts this can have on families.

-We showed a series of short videos during the health inequalities and mental health segments.
-Watch our YouTube playlist.
+Watch our YouTube playlist which includes a recording of the conference plus short videos we showed during the health inequalities and mental health segments.

 Thanks to our video contributors: